nfdi4plants/arc-wr-ro-crate-profile/profile/arc_wr_ro_crate.md

 They describe the execution of a computational tool that orchestrates other tools, represented as a workflow executed using a Workflow Management System (WMS).
 Runs point onto the executed workflow using the `instrument` property and onto their inputs and outputs using the `object` and `result` properties.

-### ARC CWL Workflow Profile
+### ARC Workflow Profile

-The CWL Workflow Profile extends the Workflow profile of Workflow Run Crates by incorporating how protocols are modeled in the [ISA RO-Crate Profile](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#isa-ro-crate-profile).
+The Workflow Profile extends the Workflow profile of Workflow Run Crates by incorporating how protocols are modeled in the [ISA RO-Crate Profile](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#isa-ro-crate-profile).
 We therefore propose to use an additional multi type for the workflow profile.
 The type is therefore extended by [LabProtocol](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#labprotocol).
 Parameters of protocols can be described using [`PropertyValue`](https://schema.org/PropertyValue) and [`DefinedTerm`](https://schema.org/DefinedTerm).
 Workflow complexity can vary.
 Workflows executing several tools in succession are common and require more complex annotation.
 We therefore use a hierarchical model: a workflow can consist of several sub-workflows pointing to them through the `hasPart` property.

-### CWL Workflow Run Profile
+### Workflow Run Profile

-The CWL Workflow Run Profile extends the Run profile in [Workflow Run Crate](https://www.researchobject.org/workflow-run-crate/profiles/workflow_run_crate/) by incorporating how processes are modeled in the [ISA RO-Crate Profile](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#isa-ro-crate-profile).
+The Workflow Run Profile extends the Run profile in [Workflow Run Crate](https://www.researchobject.org/workflow-run-crate/profiles/workflow_run_crate/) by incorporating how processes are modeled in the [ISA RO-Crate Profile](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#isa-ro-crate-profile).
 We propose to use multitype for our profile consisting of [LabProcess](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#labprocess) and CreateAction of the Process Run Crate within the Workflow Run Crate.
 This allows the annotation of metadata describing explicit values of workflow parameters within a specific invocation.
 Here, we use the property `parameterValues` with objects of type `PropertyValue`.

 Furthermore, each run in an ARC has its own directory, containing the CWL file as well as generated output files.
 Therefore, a run is modeled in two ways: the directory as an object of type `Dataset` and the previously described `CreateAction`.